 Welcome to the Governors' page of the Saint James' website.
 School governors represent the largest volunteer force in the country, with approximately 1% of the adult population serving in this capacity at any one time.
 Here at Saint James' we have 13 governor positions with representation from the school and wider local community.

-Six of our governors are parent governors, who are elected by their fellow parents and are vital to a governing body because they are able to relay the concerns and issues of most importance to our parents.
-Two of our governors are appointed by the LA (Local Authority), two are community representatives who are appointed by the incumbent governing body, and four are foundation governors.
+Two of our governors are parent governors, who are elected by their fellow parents and are vital to a governing body because they are able to relay the concerns and issues of most importance to our parents.
+One of our governors was appointed by the LA (Local Authority), Five are community representatives who are appointed by the incumbent governing body, and three are foundation governors.
 Not all schools have foundation governors, but because Saint James' is a Church of England primary school, these representatives appointed by Saint James' Church have an important role in our governing body.
-The remaining three positions are held by our headteacher, a member of the teaching staff and a member of the support staff.
+The remaining two positions are held by our headteacher and a member of the teaching staff.

 Our governing body is committed to making a positive contribution to the school and the education of our children.
 Our primary role is to 'support and challenge', by working in close partnership with our school's leadership team, to promote continuous improvement in the school's performance and its future development.
 We have a responsibility to ensure that our children receive the best education possible, in a happy, safe and stimulating environment, making the best use of the available resources.